American Forts: West

 A Chamorro concentration camp on the Pago River north of the village.

 NOTE: The Japanese emplaced several varieties of coastal defense guns in various locations, most in early 1944.
-There were approximately nineteen 200mm guns, eight 140mm guns, twenty-two 127mm guns, six 80mm guns, eight 75mm AA guns, twelve 25mm dual-mount AA guns, and other assorted weapons, although numbers vary widely in different sources.
+There were approximately nineteen 200mm guns, eight 140mm guns, twenty-two 127mm guns, six 80mm guns, eight 75mm AA guns, twelve 25mm dual-mount AA guns, and other assorted weapons, although numbers vary in different sources.
 Japanese troop stragglers were discovered at various locations in 1951, 1960, and 1972.

 NOTE: Guam was claimed by Spain in 1531, colonized beginning in 1668, ruled as a crown colony by Spain 1736 - 1898, governed by the United States 1898 - 1941, occupied by Japan 1941 - 1944 (renamed Omiya Jima), recaptured by the U.S. 1944 - 1945, and restored to territorial status 1949 - present.